Circa (contemporary circus)

-Circa Contemporary Circus (referred to as Circa) is an Australian contemporary circus company.
-Based in Brisbane, Australia, Circa produces circus productions drawing on acrobatics, movement, dance, music and theatre that tour in Australia and internationally.
-The company was established in 1987 and was initially named Rock n' Roll Circus.
-It was an ensemble based contemporary circus company that focus on performing the voice of the people (particularly the youth of the time) during a politically turbulent time in Queensland, Australia, during the Joh Bjelke-Petersen era before shifting to a director led company and was renamed 'Circa' in 2004 under the direction of Yaron Lifschitz.

-Circa's touring shows span diverse contexts from works for families in traditional arts centres to European contemporary arts festivals.
-Circa has toured to 39 countries across six continents, and been seen by over one-million people worldwide.
-In 2014, Circa performed over 360 performances to over 130,000 audience members locally, nationally and internationally.

-Origins
+Circa Contemporary Circus, founded as Rock n' Roll Circus in 1986 and now usually referred to as Circa, is an Australian contemporary circus company based in Brisbane, Queensland.
+Formerly an ensemble-based company, it has changed formation to be director-led under artistic director Yaron Lifschitz since 1999.
+Its circus productions draw on acrobatics, movement, dance, music, and theatre, and they have toured widely in Australia and internationally.

+History

 Rock n' Roll Circus

 Originally called Rock n' Roll Circus, Circa's inception was in 1986, when Street Arts Community Theatre commissioned a circus-theatre fused production called 'The Rock & Roll Circus' which performed at The Rialto Theatre.
-At the conclusion of the project the core group of performers including Antonella Casella, Chris Sleight, Lisa Small, Ceri McCoy, Chantal Eastwell, Robbie McNamara, Richard Teatro, Sally Herbert and later Derek Ives, expressed interest in continuing as an independent faction to exclusively perform circus.
-In 1987, led by Ives and Casella, the collective formally splintered off into a new troupe, taking the name of the production and going by 'Rock & Roll Circus'.
+At the conclusion of the project the core group of performers including Antonella Casella, Chris Sleight, Lisa Small, Ceri McCoy, Chantal Eastwell, Robbie McNamara, Richard Teatro, Sally Herbert, and later Derek Ives, expressed interest in continuing as an independent faction to exclusively perform circus.
+In 1987, led by Ives and Casella, the collective formally splintered off into a new troupe, taking the name of the production and going by "Rock & Roll Circus".
 Originally an ancillary activity by Street Arts, the troupe evolved to performing their own unique brand of circus fused with music and theatre.
 Gaining its independence, Street Arts discontinued their presentation of circus, leaving Rock & Roll Circus to be one of the leading forces of circus in Brisbane.

+It was an ensemble-based contemporary circus company that focused on performing the voice of the people (particularly the youth of the time) during a politically turbulent time in Queensland during the Joh Bjelke-Petersen era.

-With a mission statement of "high energy physical theatre for thrill-starved audiences", the following decade of Rock n Roll's operation was met with much a resounding success, continuing the 'nouveau cirque' movement of combining narrative and thematic elements through physical display.
+With a mission statement of "high energy physical theatre for thrill-starved audiences", the following decade of Rock n Roll's operation was met with much a resounding success, continuing the nouveau cirque movement of combining narrative and thematic elements through physical display.
 The troupe embarked on its inaugural regional Queensland tour in 1988, and as with the trend of contemporary performance of the time, showcasing productions with a strong political focus on contemporary issues, including disenfranchisement, AIDS education, and youth detention.